SummitRoute/imdsv2_wall_of_shame/README.md

 4. Auto-decode EC2 Access Denied errors when the user has the sts:DecodeAuthorizationMessage privilege.
 Decoding these errors manually is a bad user experience.
 IMDSv2 enforcement via SCPs are currently a painful user experience because of this.
 5. Require AWS Partners, Marketplace vendors, and anyone else you have influence over to use IMDSv2 for their products and solutions they deploy in customer environments.
 6. Any AWS service or feature should support IMDSv2 enforcement.
 For example, the recent [EC2 fast launch](https://aws.amazon.com/about-aws/whats-new/2022/01/aws-speed-optimizations-windows-instances-ec2/) feature only supports IMDSv2 when used from the API, and not from the web console.

+## Requests to you as a customer
+Please reach out to your AWS account teams to have them plus one my requests to AWS on your behalf.
+If you use any of the vendors listed below, please request they update their products to support IMDSv2 enforcement.

+## Requests to vendors
+Ensure all your products allow IMDSv2 enforcement.

 --------------------------------------------------------------------------